c50/Smile-to-Europe/README.md

 reduce data capture for being ready to gather a large amount of interactions done by the crowd of users that will enjoy the tool

 ## Master Instructions
-Choose from the images on the left the expression that corresponds most to the mood evoked by the image on the right
+choose from the expressions of joy the one that most corresponds to the mood evoked by your reason for being happy.